Myndex/TuttleAndButtle/README.md

  Logical fallacies: FALSE,, false equivocation, same as above

-Single breakpoint, where APCA is smooth nreakd
+Single breakpoint, where APCA is smooth

 > - _These are all good arguments to change to a new way of measuring contrast, especially as APCA also promises to give designers more color choice.
 However:_